mel-ak/mela-laravel-file/README.md

-# Laravel File and Directory Explorer
+# Mela File and Directory Explorer

 This project is a simple file and directory explorer built with Laravel and styled using Tailwind CSS.
 The application allows users to navigate through directories, view files, and interact with a file system interface.